Archie: To Riverdale and Back Again: Comic book version

 Archie Comics published a one-shot comic book adaptation of the TV movie which coincided with its premiere.
 Stan Goldberg and Mike Esposito (two artists who worked on many of the regular Archie issues) drew the sections of the book featuring the characters in flashback as teens, while Gene Colan drew the characters as adults, in a realistic style and more "serious" look akin to Rex Morgan, M.D., and John Byrne drew the cover.
 The comic also shows a flashback to the incident where Archie and Betty were alone in a motel room together (from Betty and Me #40, February 1972).
 Back Issue! described the one-shot as "an offbeat, impressive package".

+Release

+The film premiered on NBC on May 6, 1990.

 Home media

-The film was released on VHS in 1997 from New Horizons Home Video, with the movie re-titled as Archie: Return to Riverdale.
+The film was released on VHS in January 9, 1997 from New Horizons Home Video, with the movie re-titled as Archie: Return to Riverdale.
 In Australia, it was released on VHS as Archie's Weekend Reunion.

 The film is also available on Amazon Prime Video.